 Research & Development

 One in ten babies is born preterm and at significant risk for brain injury and life-long cognitive and neurological impairments, such as cerebral palsy.
-Perinatal diffuse white matter injury (DWMI) is the leading cause of neurodevelopmental disability in survivors of preterm birth.
+Perinatal white matter injury (WMI) is the leading cause of neurodevelopmental disability in survivors of preterm birth.
 There are currently no treatment options available.
-Tellus is developing an oxysterol found in human maternal breast milk that promotes oligodendrocyte differentiation in postnatal neural stem cell populations.
-Systemic administration of the breast milk-associated oxysterol rescued perinatal DWMI and reversed motor deficits in mice.
-Tellus’ lead candidate is in late preclinical development having initiated drug product formulation, IND-enabling work and preparation for a pre-IND meeting in 2020.
+Tellus is developing compounds found in human maternal breast milk that promote oligodendrocyte differentiation in postnatal neural stem cell populations.
+Systemic administration of the breast milk-associated compounds rescued perinatal DWMI and reversed motor deficits in mice.
+Tellus’ lead candidate is in late preclinical development having initiated drug product formulation, IND-enabling work and preparation for a pre-IND meeting in the next year.

-Tellus is uniquely positioned to develop the first treatment for newborns with DWMI.
-The mechanism of action is reparative and independent of the cause of white matter injury thereby providing an advantage over neuroprotective approaches that target only injury prevention.
-The exposure of breast-fed newborns to naturally-occurring oxysterols supports development as a therapeutic for neonates in which safety is paramount.
-Duke University and Tellus’ scientific founder have filed and maintained company-relevant patents protecting using of oxysterols for treatment of brain injury.
+Tellus is uniquely positioned to develop the first treatment for newborns with white matter brain injury.
+The mechanism of action is reparative and independent of the cause of WMI, thereby providing an advantage over neuroprotective approaches that target only injury prevention.
+The exposure of breast-fed newborns to naturally-occurring molecules supports development as a therapeutic for neonates in which safety is paramount.
+Duke University and Tellus’ scientific founder have filed and maintained company-relevant patents protecting using of these breast-milk associated compounds for treatment of brain injury.